tobiasrausch/breaktracer/README.md

 ## Running breaktracer

-To identify L1 insertion fragments at structural variant breakpoints.
+BreakTracer has been designed to identify inserted sequence fragments at structural variant (SV) breakpoints using long-read sequencing data.
+For instance, to identify L1 fragments at SV breakpoints:

 `breaktracer find -t L1 -g hg38.fa input.bam > breakpoint.insertion.tsv`

-To identify a custom FASTA sequence inserted at structural variant breakpoints.
+BreakTracer can also be used to identify a custom FASTA sequence inserted at SV breakpoints.
+For instance, to identify a human papillomavirus integration:

-`breaktracer find -e insertion.seq.fa -g hg38.fa input.bam > breakpoint.insertion.tsv`
+`breaktracer find -e hpv.seq.fa -g hg38.fa input.bam > breakpoint.insertion.tsv`

 ## License